ebi-gene-expression-group/anatomogram/README.md

 Run `npm run parseSvgs` to parse the updated IDs.
 When you are finished run a local copy of the demo page:
 ```
-webpack-dev-server -d
+npx webpack-serve
 ```

-Go to `localhost:9000/html` and see that the tissues show up like you want them to.
+Go to `localhost:9000` and see that the tissues show up like you want them to.